lorossi/evolutive-creatures/README.md

 ### Mutation

-*Interesting, but how does DNA mutation work?* Each gene has a certain chanche of changing its value in a certain range.
+*Interesting, but how does DNA mutation work?* Each gene has a certain chance of changing its value in a certain range.
 The DNA is simply an array of floats (genes) in range 0-1.
 Later on, these genomes are *unpacked* by each creatures and those numbers are converted into useful stats, such as the ones listed above.

 ## Observations